World War II

 Fittingly, a few meters from Eisenhower’s passage rests George S. Patton (buried here Christmas Eve 1945): the general most revered by Americans, and most feared by Nazis.
 They had good reason, as the following Patton quote lends credence to his Old Blood and Guts moniker: “We’re not just going to shoot the sons-of-bitches; we’re going to rip out their guts and use them to grease the treads of our tanks!”
 Patton is buried between the flagpoles, at the head of his troops.
 (Pictured—Patton’s grave with memorial chapel in background.)
 Interestingly, Nancy Leo is not the only female presence at Luxembourg American Cemetery.
 According to the book “The Pattons: A Personal History of an American Family,” authored by Robert H. Patton (the general’s grandson), Mrs. (Beatrice) Patton wished to be buried with her husband.
 This was not allowed, of course, so prior to her death Beatrice elected to be cremated.
 After her passing the Pattons' children traveled to Luxembourg and scattered their mother’s ashes over the general’s grave.
 (For more on the burial of Patton and the opening of the cemetery, visit the Patton Historical Society, founded by author and U.S. Army veteran Charles M Province.)

 Either side of the Pattons a pathway gently descends through the field of honor, enriched by a calming fountain (pictured above in the header) featuring bronze dolphins and turtles playing in cascading pools of water.
 Like all ABMC memorial parks, Luxembourg American Cemetery is kept in pristine condition befitting the memory of U.S. fallen by a team of dedicated landscape gardeners.
 And I don’t use the term “dedicated” loosely here.
-André (pictured), a local national part of the landscaping team for some 30 years, welled my eyes as he recounted the great sacrifices made by American soldiers to defeat the oppressive rule imposed on his country, his parents and their parents by Hitler’s brutal regime.
+André (pictured), a local national, formerly part of the landscaping team for some 30 years, welled my eyes as he recounted the great sacrifices made by American soldiers to defeat the oppressive rule imposed on his country, his parents and their parents by Hitler’s brutal regime.
 I don’t recall ever encountering anyone so fervently patriotic about another man’s country.
 But that is André.
 He has not forgotten.
-And then there is Nico Schroeder, a local retiree, who has been stopping by most every day to pay his respects to the U.S. war dead here since he was a teenager, i.e. 1948.
+And then there is Nico Schroeder, a local retiree, who had been stopping by most every day to pay his respects to the U.S. war dead here since he was a teenager, i.e. 1948.
 Remarkable, indeed, but gratitude comes from the heart and these folks have plenty for the liberators who reside forevermore in Luxembourg.
-(Visit Nico's Web page for more on the cemetery, including umpteen photos of recent ceremonial events, VIPs and returning vets.)
+With great sadness, Nico left us on January 22, 2015.
+He was 80 years young, born April 15, 1934.
+(Visit Nico's Web page for more on his life, Luxembourg American Cemetery, including umpteen photos of ceremonial events, VIPs and returning vets.)

-Special “thanks” to Erwin Franzen, a local national and long-time ABMC employee at Luxembourg who dutifully administers the visitor’s building, for providing me with much of the information to complete this entry, including the picture sheet of original burials on the Introduction page.
-Most every year I stop by Luxembourg mid-October, and every year I can count on Erwin to enlighten me with indigenous histories and cemetery memoirs.
+Special “thanks” to Erwin Franzen, a local national and long-time ABMC employee at Luxembourg (now retired) who dutifully administered the visitor’s building, for providing me with much of the information to complete this entry, including the picture sheet of original burials on page 2.
+Most every year I stop by Luxembourg mid-October, and every time I could count on Erwin to enlighten me with indigenous histories and cemetery memoirs.
 It is faithful people like him, among countless others, who care for our war dead and make Luxembourg American Cemetery a must-visit destination in this benevolent corner of Europe.

 Click here for cemetery plan (pdf file) and location of prominent burials: Patton, Medal of Honor recipients, Nancy Leo, members of Easy Company—506th PIR (101st Airborne).